Bad Boy (Red Velvet song)

-"Bad Boy" is a song recorded by South Korean girl group Red Velvet from their second studio album reissue The Perfect Red Velvet, released by SM Entertainment on January 29, 2018.
-A hip hop-influenced R&B number, its lyrics were written by JQ and Moon Hee-yeon whilst music was handled by the Stereotypes, Maxx Song, Whitney Phillips and Yoo Young-jin.
+"Bad Boy" is a song by South Korean girl group Red Velvet from the reissue of their second studio album, The Perfect Red Velvet (2018).
+It was released by SM Entertainment on January 29, 2018.
+A hip hop-influenced R&B song, its lyrics were written by JQ and Moon Hee-yeon whilst music was handled by the Stereotypes, Maxx Song, Whitney Phillips and Yoo Young-jin.
+An English version, adapted by Phillips, was later included as a bonus track on the group's second special EP, Summer Magic on August 6, 2018.

 "Bad Boy" was well received by music critics, who praised its production and the group's "lush contemporary R&B-meets-pop" sound.
 It was included in Billboards list of 100 Best Songs of 2018 in addition to topping their ranking of 20 Best K-pop Songs of the year.
 A commercial success, it became the group's fourth top-two entry on the Gaon Digital Chart and was certified platinum by the Korea Music Content Association (KMCA) for digital sales of over 2,500,000 units.
 Elsewhere, it peaked at number two on the World Digital Songs chart and number 87 on the Canadian Hot 100.

-The song was one of two numbers performed by Red Velvet at the "Spring is Coming" concert in Pyongyang at the East Pyongyang Grand Theatre to an audience that included Kim Jong-un.
-The concert was seen as an act of cultural diplomacy and intended as part of a wider diplomatic initiative between South Korea and North Korea.
-Their appearance at the concert made them only the fifth idol group to ever perform in North Korea and the first artist from SM in fifteen years since Shinhwa.
+The song was one of two performed by Red Velvet at the Spring Is Coming concert held at the East Pyongyang Grand Theatre in Pyongyang, to an audience that included Kim Jong Un.
+The concert was widely viewed as an act of cultural diplomacy and formed part of a broader diplomatic initiative between South Korea and North Korea.
+Red Velvet's appearance made them the fifth idol group to ever perform in North Korea and the first artist from SM in fifteen years since Shinhwa.